 For tax years 2020 and 2021, even taxpayers who do not itemize can claim up to $300 in above-the-line charitable deductions, and married couples who file jointly can claim up to $600.

 The Office of University Advancement has compiled a brief summary of some tax provisions which will apply for tax years 2020 and 2021.
 For additional information about these provisions or about making a gift in your estate, please call our Director of Gift and Estate Planning, Tim McKinley, at 610-519-3587 or email him at email@example.com.

-The information below is not intended to be legal, accounting or professional advice.
-Villanova encourages its donors to engage the services of an appropriate professional advisor when planning a charitable gift with tax and/or other financial implications.
+Information listed herein is not intended to be legal, accounting or professional advice.
+Villanova strongly encourages its donors to engage the services of appropriate professional advisors when planning a charitable gift and for all tax and other financial implications.

 Tax Reform Summary